 An Urgent Warning

-The discourse that Jesus gave on the Mount of Olives includes instructions for us about the future.
-In it, he warns repeatedly of the “many deceivers” and “false prophets” who will spread misleading information among his followers about his return and the end of the age, and otherwise strive to hoodwink “the elect, if possible.”
-Constant vigilance is vital for recognizing their deceptions and lies.
+The discourse given by Jesus on the Mount of Olives includes instructions about the future.
+He warns repeatedly of the “many deceivers” and “false prophets” who will spread misleading information among his followers about his return and the end of the age, and otherwise strive to hoodwink “the elect, if possible.”
+Constant vigilance is vital for recognizing their clever lies.
 Discernment is necessary for avoiding apostasy.
-The goal of these deceivers is to dupe and derail the Church, not the world at large.
+The goal of these deceivers is to dupe and derail the Church.

-His warning is relevant since so many churches today have been overrun by false teachers, charlatans, false prophets, and other predators, “deceiving and being deceived,” just as Jesus and his Apostles forewarned us.
+Christ’s warning remains relevant since so many churches today have been overrun by false teachers, charlatans, false prophets, and other predators, “deceiving and being deceived” - Exactly as Jesus and his Apostles forewarned.
 While the Church has struggled with deception since its inception, the problem is especially acute at present.

 Green Hill - Photo by Traworld Official on Unsplash